-COMMENTS: Prior to 7/1/2010, values for the field were 0 for not pregnant or male and 1-9 to indicate the number of months pregnant.
-Field was changed because of the large number of mistakes reported by providers.
-If customer is male, the field must remain blank.
+COMMENTS: If customer is male, the field must remain blank.
 If female, the field is required.
 If response is "yes," customer age must be 12-55 years of age.

 INTER-RELATED FIELDS: Expected date of birth and gender.

 REQUIRED, CONDITIONAL OR OPTIONAL: Conditional - required if customer is female.